 - A confirmation that aggregate-level MoBa data that are uploaded for meta-analysis will be deleted when the analysis is completed

 3.2 Assessment and approval

-The MoBa administration will assess any received applications on a weekly basis.
+The MoBa administration will assess received applications on a weekly basis.
 If required, internal and external researchers working on MoBa projects answering similar scientific aims may be consulted to avoid any conflict of interest.

 Questionnaire data, genetic data, data collected or other analysis results from biological material